solita/datatree/README.md

 DataTree
 ========

-Simple way to generate XML documents and XML Schemas using Java.
+Simple way to generate XML documents and XML Schemas using Java, but *feeling like Clojure.*

 Requires Java 7 or greater.